villamarinella/car-speed-check-in-python/README.md

-Simple programm to measure the car speed between two gates
+Simple programm to measure the car speed between two "gates", means to lines of pixels.

-script is in python 2.7
+The script is in python 2.7

-tested on Ubuntu 14.04 and Raspian wheezy
+It is running on  Ubuntu 14.04 and Raspian wheezy.

+Because the Raspberry is too weak, so it only transfers the video signal via LAN to the Ubuntu machine.

+As well my Ubuntu machine needs 100% CPU to run the job.

+You need:

 On Raspberry Pi install uv4l from here: